RishiMaddi1/Cognitive-Cane-AI-Powered-Visual-Assistance-for-the-Blind/README.md

-Here's the complete README file with your custom license agreement included:

----

 # NavigAid

 NavigAid is an IoT-based navigation support system designed to assist users by processing visual and audio data to provide real-time navigation instructions.
 The system leverages decentralized sensing with centralized processing to ensure efficient operation.